transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 peer review, policies for citing prepreints and whether reviewer identities are revealed to authors (column inertia).
-These are also the strongest contributors to the first dimension of the space, which explains 67.8% of total variance.
-The second dimension which explains 6.9% of total variance is mainly driven by whether there is a clear policy on coreview, and to some extent by type of peer review.
+These are also the strongest contributors to the first dimension of the space, which explains
+57.1% of total variance.
+The second dimension which explains
+14.0%of total variance is mainly driven by whether there is a clear policy on coreview, and to some extent by type of peer review.
 We do not consider more than two dimensions since they do not account for much of the residual variance.